 The Special Admit program allows IPoly eleventh and twelfth grade students to take college classes at community colleges.
-To be eligible, students must have a minimum 3.0 GPA and have completed the proper English and math assessments for the chosen school.
+To be eligible, students must have a minimum 2.5 GPA and have completed the proper English and math assessments for the chosen school.
 Students must complete the Outside-Course-Approval/Special Admit form which includes the actual course selected.
-Once the form is completed, it is turned in to Mr. Anapol for his approal and signature.
+Once the form is completed, it is turned in to the student's assigned counselor for approal and signature.
 Once all approvals have been secured students will then take classes on the college campus and pay the \$10 tuition/registration fee.
-There will be an additional cost for text-books and materials.
+There will be an additional cost for textbooks and materials.